Hidden East Anglia:

 A field known as Western (or West End) Close (approx. TL705907) in Feltwell is said to have been the site of a battle.
 Usually this is supposed to have taken place between the Iceni led by Boudicca, and the Roman invaders; but some suggest it was a skirmish between Royalists and Roundheads during the Civil War.

 In the Western Close field mentioned above is a (presumably) medieval moat, at TL705906.
-Within this moat is (or was) a single tree, and beneath this tree is said to be buried a hidden treasure.
+Within this moat there used to be a single tree, and beneath this tree was said to be buried a hidden treasure.
 The story is at least a century old, and led to everyone keeping a close watch when excavations were carried out there in 1967 - but nothing treasure-like came to light.

 The dole stone